inpe-cdsr/catalog/README.md

 #### inpe_cdsr_backend

 [inpe_cdsr_backend](https://github.com/inpe-cdsr/catalog-backend) is a back-end service to [inpe_cdsr_frontend](https://github.com/inpe-cdsr/catalog-frontend) web application.
 This service provides user authentication and an endpoint to download satellite images.

+Existing volumes:

+- `/TIFF`: this folder should contain all static files, such as quick looks and TIFFs.

 Existing volumes in development mode: